-The VP, Brand Management relies on each PMC to understand its own brand, and monitor the use of their brand by third parties.
+The VP, Brand Management relies on each PMC to understand its own brand, and to monitor the use of their brand by third parties.
 We also welcome assistance from the many users of our software in respectfully promoting our software.

-What Kinds Of Uses Might Be Infringing?
+What Kinds Of Trademark Uses Might Be Infringing?

 Trademarks exist to prevent customer confusion about the source of goods or services.
 When you buy an HP printer, you know what kind of quality and service to expect, because you know it came from HP.
 Likewise when you order a Coke beverage, you'll expect that particular tartly sweet flavor, instead of the more brightly sweet flavor of Pepsi beverages.
 The name - and logo, and other branding - are a clear association of that product with it's manufacturer in the mind of the consumer buying the product.

 The majority of times we use trademarks like Hadoop are just fine, because we're talking about the trademarked product.
 Often, the only way to refer to the Apache Hadoop® software product is to use it's name.
 Discussing how great Hadoop software is, or how slow it can be, is typically not an infringing use, because it is not likely to confuse consumers as to the source of Hadoop software.

 The problem comes when trademarks are used in an infringing manner: when a third party's use of a trademark would confuse a reasonable consumer about where the product comes from.
 For example, it's just fine to write about how well BMWs handle or drive; it's probably not OK to start a website to sell BMW Cars that you make in your own shop.
 It may or may not be OK to start a business called The Best BMW Service; that depends on how it's marketed (i.e. presented to consumers), and how BMW as the owner of the trademark decides to license (or not) its trademark.